methedjangoguy/Python-Tutorial/readme.md

 - Python Tutorial: Sets - Set Methods and Operations to Solve Common Problems
 - Python Tutorial: Iterators and Iterables - What Are They and How Do They Work?
 - Python Coding Problem: Creating Your Own Iterators
-- Python Tutorial: Clarifying the Issues with Mutable Default Arguments
-- Python Tutorial: Pathlib - The Modern Way to Handle File Paths
 - 5 Common Python Mistakes and How to Fix Them

 [Back to top](#contents)

 ### Intermediate Tutorials

-- Setting up a Python Development Environment in Sublime Text
-- Setting up a Python Development Environment in Atom
-- Setting up a Python Development Environment in Eclipse
+- Setting up a Python Development Environment in VSCode
 - Python Tutorial Virtual Environments and Package Management
 - Python Tutorial: Anaconda - Installation and Using Conda
 - Python Tutorial: How I Manage Multiple Projects, Virtual Environments, and Environment Variables